 In modern times, hypnosis is usually dated to Vienna in the 1700s and a young physician named Mesmer.
 The method Mesmer used became known as Mesmerism.
 Mesmer guided his patients to use their powerful imaginations.
-By doing so, Mesmer unwittingly lay the corner stone of many present-day therapies.
-Today, imagery techniques are used in many health care settings, with cancer patients, and in the areas of sports and business motivation.
+By doing so, Mesmer unwittingly laid the cornerstone of many present-day therapies.
+Today, imagery techniques are used in many healthcare settings, with cancer patients, and in the areas of sports and business motivation.

 In 1855, English surgeon, James Esdaile, used hypnotic skills in India.
 He operated on three thousand patients, of which three hundred were major procedures.
 He discovered the mortality rate dropped from 50% to 5%, and that many of his patients recovered more quickly, had increased resistance to infection, and had greater comfort.
 He presented his findings to the Royal Academy of Physicians in London.
 His work was denounced as blasphemous because “God intended for people to suffer”.

 During the 1st and 2nd World Wars, interest in hypnosis was heightened because hypnosis was found to be very effective in combating war neurosis.
 The success of hypnosis in dismissing symptoms through a reliving of the events of a traumatic experience created a wave of enthusiasm for hypnotic methods.

 It is probably true to say that hypnosis is clouded with more myths and misconceptions than any other form of psychological practice, even though these misconceptions have their roots in long-distant history and have no foundation in fact.